opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

     + Web Debug Toolbar and Profiler, provide training for toolbar and profilers
     + Twig-friendly development environment - Twig support in IDEs and text editors

 SPAs are sometimes teh right solution.
-Why do they want to use it, can the same benefits be met with Twig?
+Why do they want to use it, can the same benefits be added with Twig?

 3 most important points: